Requests from reporters and media outlets should go through the director of media relations.

 —Remember that printed material is not a must.
 Consider the cost and potential benefits.

-• Send invites targeted to individuals or groups who are likely to be interested
+• Send invites and event details to targeted individuals, groups, or departments who are likely to be interested

 —Ask individuals or groups to share your info with their constituents